-Physical therapy, occupational therapy and speech therapy will be authorized only until maximum medical improvement is reached or the annual benefit is exhausted, whichever comes first.
-However, early intervention services for children up to age three with developmental delays are covered without regard to maximum medical improvement.
+Physical therapy, occupational therapy and speech therapy will be authorized only until maximum medical improvement is reached, or the annual benefit is exhausted, whichever comes first.
+However, early intervention services for children up to the third birthday with developmental delays are covered without regard to maximum medical improvement.
 See Early Intervention Services section.

 Benefit Maximum: 30 visits per plan year per therapy to learn skills for the first time or maintain current skills.
-Additional visits require prior authorization.
+Additional visits may be covered if medically necessary - prior authorization will be required.